victoni/victoni.github.io/_posts/2020-6-2-double-url-encoding-xss.md

 categories: bughunting xss
 ---

-Right after the quarantine ended I had a mini burn out for more than a month, where I didn't even bothered to try and hunt for bugs.
-After those one and a half months of trying to find my motivation again, I discovered another two vulnerabilities on one program (well, actually the first one ended up being from a third party organisation).
-One of them was a XSS that required a bit more work than the usual `javascript:alert(1)` payloads.
+Right after the quarantine ended I had a mini burn out for more than a month, where I didn’t even bother to try and hunt for bugs.
+After those one and a half months of trying to find my motivation again, I found a XSS that required a bit more thinking than the typical `javascript:alert(1)` cases.

 Revisiting my old notes from a BB program, I observed an endpoint that I tried to exploit the last time, before I go through that burn out.
 Back then I wasn't able to exploit it, so now I thought I'd give it a second chance.
 The endpoint was `https://example.com/dir/legacy-browser?redir=/`.
 There was a button, where you would get redirected to the endpoint the paramteter `redir` was pointing.
 Analyzing the source code, I could see that the website was redirecting the user this way: